CMS released the “Medicare Part B” Physician Fee Schedule (PFS) FINAL RULE last week outlining what will kick in 1/1/21. [Click to access Rule]

 - In the Final Rule, CMS reiterates that Telehealth is defined as remotely providing the services when not in the same location as the patient (off-site vs in another room), and if in the same location as the patient, the services are not considered telehealth

-- Therapists were not able to provide these services prior to the Public Health Emergency (PHE)
+- Therapists were not able to provide telehealth services prior to the Public Health Emergency (PHE)

-- The Final Rule reiterates that at the end of the calendar year that the PHE ends, all temporary rules, including allowing therapy professionals to provide telehealth, will end
+- When the PHE ends, all temporary rules, including allowing therapy professionals to provide telehealth, will end

 - Below is the updated list of CPT codes for telehealth for therapy professionals to use for the PHE duration:

 - Virtual Check-In’s will remain for therapists after the PHE, with the addition of new codes G2250, G2251 for therapists in private practice

 - E-Visits will remain for therapists after the PHE, though for private practice only.
 G2061, G2062, G2063 transitioning to 98970, 98971, 98972 (though further clarification from CMS is needed on this)

 - Telephone E/M Services for therapists will not continue after the PHE, which eliminates codes 98966, 98967, 98968

 - The Final Rule extends the PHE rule for providing direct supervision via audio visual technology through 12/31/2021

 - This does not impact the SNF setting specifically as Medicare Part A and Part B in the SNF currently require “general supervision,” meaning a therapist does not need to be in the room or on site in order for an assistant to provide services.
 Medicare Part B supervision rules for Private Practice, however, are more strict.
 This rules is geared more toward physicians and medical practitioners